GeoCat/geoserver/docs/src/production/wpspermissions.rst

 Follow this steps to restrict the access to the these processes:

-1. From the main page of the GeoServer web interface, click on the :guilabel:`WPS Security` link.
+1. From the main page of the Geoserver web interface, click on the :guilabel:`WPS Security` link.

 	.. figure:: img/wpssecurity.png